UnitTestBot/UTBotJava/docs/UtUtilsClass.md

 ## What are the utility methods

 _Utility methods_ implement common, often re-used operations which are helpful for accomplishing tasks in many classes.
-In UnitTestBot _utility methods_ include those related to creating instances, checking deep equals, working with arrays, using lambdas and so on — miscellaneous methods necessary for generated tests.
+In UnitTestBot, _utility methods_ include those related to creating instances, checking deep equality, mocking, using lambdas and so on — miscellaneous methods necessary for generated tests.

 ## Why to create UtUtils class

-Previously UnitTestBot generated _utility methods_ for each test class when they were needed — and only those which were necessary for the given class.
+Previously, UnitTestBot generated _utility methods_ for each test class when they were needed — and only those which were necessary for the given class.
 They were declared right in the generated test class, occupying space.
 Generating multiple test classes often resulted in duplicating _utility methods_ and consuming even more space.

 For now UnitTestBot provides a special `UtUtils` class containing all _utility methods_ if at least one test class needs some of them.
 This class is generated once and the specific methods are imported from it if necessary.
 No need for _utility methods_ — no `UtUtils` class is generated.

-We create a separate `UtUtils` class for each supported codegen language (if this class is required).
+We create a separate `UtUtils` class for each supported language (if required).

 ## What does it look like

-Here is an example of documentation comment inherent to every `UtUtils` class:
+Here is an example of a documentation comment inherent to every `UtUtils` class:

 ![Documentation](images/utbot_ututils_2.0.png)